attilasomogyi/long-term-relationship-agreement/README.md

 In case of any conflict, we will try to resolve it by talking openly and calmly.
 We will also avoid any name-calling, blame-shifting, and violence.

-## Duration and Renewal

-This agreement will be effective from the date it is signed and will be reviewed and renewed annually.

 ## Finances

 We will discuss and establish a plan for managing our finances together, including how we will handle expenses, savings, and investments.